prisma-collective/docs/docs/Methodologies/process-infrastructuring/developer-experience.md

 	3. engaging stakeholders in the value of the product being developed, both in terms of narrative and through demonstration

 # Process
+text
+# Functional Capabilities
+## Onboarding
+Every ALJ has an extensive